The Directors have pleasure in presenting the Annual Report of the

 5.1.
 Credit Flow to Retail Sector

-The Bank is providing retail loans to salaried persons, professionals,
+The Bank is providing retail loans for salaried persons, professionals,

-businessmen and pensioners for purchase, repair, renovation of housing
+businessmen and pensioners for purchase of housing properties/ plots,

 5.2.
 Mahabank Gold Loan Scheme